KeshivT/RollingLogs/README.md

 **Character**
-- The main character will be a green cube
+- The main character will be a green frog
 - It can jump and strafe left and right, which is all translation
 - It does not jump high so jump physics will be very basic